jeffeehsiung/Pet_Facial_Expression_Recognition/README.md

 * As to conventional methodological challenges such as establishing dense correspondences across large facial poses, expressions, and non-uniform illumination, these methods in general requires complex pipelines and solving non-convex difficult optimization problems for both model building (during training) and model fitting (during testing)

-* However, in this project, we will utilize the Convolutional Neural Network (CNN) framework proposed in <a href="#paper7"> [7]</a> to address many of these limitations by training the model on appropriate dataset consisting of 2D images and 3D facial models or scans.
+* However, in this project, we will utilize the Convolutional Neural Network (CNN) framework proposed in <a href="#paper6"> [6]</a> to address many of these limitations by training the model on appropriate dataset consisting of 2D images and 3D facial models or scans.

 #### Extended challenges aroused from Animal facial reconstruction ####
 * To extract correctly the animal facial model, in this project we simplify our tasks by applying the windowing method on the animal image datasets that only animals faces contained in a small window with less background interference of natural habitat is to be processed.

 * Additional oncerns involves multiple-domain image-to-image translation model.
-A good model should learn a mapping between different visual domains satisfying the following properties:
+A good model should learn a mapping between different visual domains satisfying the scalability over multiple domains.
-    1) diversity of generated images
-    2) scalability over multiple domains.
-Existing methods address either of the issues leading to limited diversity or multiple models for all domains.
 * Domain implies a set of images that can be grouped as a visually distinctive category, where each image has a unique appearance which we call style.
+In the project context, challenge would be to transform the facial landmakrs model that is suitable for human domain to one for animal domain.

 #### 🧮 Methods
 The principle algorithm for this project is Neural Networks, where all the remaining methods are to assist in optimizaing neural network computation efficiency and to minimize error between the expected output and the actual output.
 #### 2D to 3D facial reconstruction ####
-* **CNN** : direct regression of a volumetric 3D facial geometry representation from a single 2D image <a href="#paper7"> [7]</a> based on the “hourglass network”.
+* **CNN** : direct regression of a volumetric 3D facial geometry representation from a single 2D image <a href="#paper6"> [6]</a> based on the “hourglass network”.
 - **The CNN architecture feaures**
     1) working with just a single 2D facial image that does not require accurate alignment nor establishes dense correspondence between images
     2) works for arbitrary facial poses and expressions, and can be used to reconstruct the whole 3D facial geometry (including the non-visible parts of the face) bypassing the construction (during training) and fitting (during testing) of a 3D Morphable Model (3DMM).